nate-sheltry/Discord-Dice-Bot/readme.md

 !sn saves your name!
 So if you want to have a special name appear for when you roll dice.
 This is server locked, so you can have a different name server to server and it can be reset at any time.

-!sk this will switcvh the karma mode.
+!sk this will switch the karma mode.
 !disDat this command displays relavent data.